 Unravel: What role will AI and automation, and capabilities like AIOps, play in the modern data stack in the coming year?

 TA: Technologies like Spark, Hive and Kafka, are very complex under the hood, and when an application fails, it requires a specialist with a unique skill set to comb through massive amounts of data and determine the cause and solution.
 Data Operations frameworks need to mature to permit separation of roles rather than relying on a single Data engineer to solve all of the problems.
 Self-service for the applications owners will relieve part of this bottleneck but fully operationalizing a growing number of production data pipelines will require a different approach that relies heavily on Machine Learning and Artificial Intelligence.

-In 2019, as the industry continues to strive for higher efficiency, automation will rise as a solution to the big data skills problem.
+In 2019, as the industry continues to strive for higher efficiency, automation will rise as a solution to the modern data stack skills problem.
 For example, AI for Operations (AIOps), which combines big data, artificial intelligence, and machine learning functionality, can augment and replace many IT operations processes to e.g. Accelerate the time it takes to identify performance issues, proactively tune resources to reduce cost or Automate configuration changes to prevent an app failures proactivly.